Ryan's Daughter: Filming

 Lean had to wait a year before a suitably dramatic storm appeared.
 The image was kept clear of spray by a glass disk spinning in front of the lens, known as a Clear View screen.

 Mitchum clashed with Lean, saying that "Working with David Lean is like constructing the Taj Mahal out of toothpicks"; despite this, Mitchum confided to friends and family that he felt Ryan's Daughter was among his best roles and he regretted the negative response the film received.
 In a radio interview, Mitchum said that, despite the difficult production, Lean was one of the best directors he had worked with.

 Jones claimed to have had an affair with Sharon Tate, who was killed by Charles Manson and his followers during filming, which devastated Jones.
 Miles and Jones also grew to dislike one another, leading to trouble when filming the love scenes.
 Jones was engaged to Olivia Hussey, and he was not attracted to Miles.
 He even refused to do the forest love scene with her, which prompted Miles to conspire with Mitchum.
 It was Mitchum who settled on the idea of drugging Jones by sprinkling an unspecified substance on his cereal.
 Mitchum overdosed Jones, however, and the actor was nearly catatonic during the love scene.

 Jones and Lean clashed frequently.
-Due to Jones's inability to do a convincing British accent and because Lean thought that Jones's voice was too flat to be compelling, he decided to have all of Jones's lines overdubbed by Julian Holloway.
+Due to Jones's inability to do a convincing British accent and because Lean thought that Jones's voice was too flat to be compelling, he decided to have all of Jones's lines overdubbed by Carry On actor Julian Holloway.
 Lean was not alone in his disappointment with the actor; Jones's retirement from acting was purportedly due to the bad reviews he received for Ryan's Daughter.

+The film was more than 185 days over schedule.